 So, for a long time I thought if I didn’t get a W2, I didn’t have to file taxes.
-However, that’s not true.
+However, I was wrong!

 But, don’t take my word for it, this is quoted from this page from the IRS on tax obligations for people abroad: “If you are a U.S. citizen or resident alien, your worldwide income generally is subject to U.S. income tax, regardless of where you are living.
 Also, you are subject to the same income tax filing requirements that apply to U.S. citizens or resident aliens living in the United States.”

-So, if you make enough to have to file living in the US (for tax year 2019, $12,200) then you have to file even if all your income is abroad.
+So, if you make enough to have to file living in the US (for tax year 2020, $12,400) and are under the age of 65, then you have to file even if all your income is abroad.
 For reference, this amount is equal to the standard deduction.

-An important disclaimer, this article is based on my experience and discusses how I file my taxes, however, I am not an accountant nor am I a tax professional or financial advisor, and this article should not be considered financial or tax advice or instructions.
+An important disclaimer, this article is based on my experience and discusses how I normally file my taxes using Form 2555 as a US citizen abroad, however, I am not an accountant nor am I a tax professional or financial advisor, and this article should not be considered financial or tax advice or instructions.

-However, hopefully it can help give you insight on how to file your taxes if you if live in another country, including how you can file form 2555 to take the earned foreign income exclusion.
+However, hopefully it can help give you insight on how to file your taxes if you if live in another country, including how to complete IRS Form 2555 to take the Foreign Earned Income Exclusion.

 Do you live abroad and want to have an easy and cost efficient way to transfer money back to the US or vice versa?